 Following its peak in the early-’90s, the national murder rate has declined steadily.
 The rate for big American cities — those with populations greater than 250,000 — follows a similar pattern, though with more dramatic fluctuations.

-Look closely at the above graphic, and you’ll see a more recent trend that has some crime analysts alarmed: since 2015, the murder rate has been ticking up.
-In 2016, the last year for which federal data is available, the national rate was 5.4 killings per 100,000 people, a year-over-year increase of 8.6 percent.
-While the overall murder rate still remains far below those recorded in the ’90s, that’s a significant jump — the greatest recorded in nearly two decades.
+Look closely at the above graphic, and you’ll see a more recent trend that has some crime analysts alarmed: Between 2014 and 2016, the murder rate ticked up.
+According to newly released FBI data, rates dropped slightly in 2017, to 5.3 murders per 100,000 people — a sign that the short-term increase may be over.
+The country’s overall murder rate still remains far below those recorded in the ’90s.

 The upward trend in the national murder rate is attributed to sharp increases in crime in a handful of American cities.
 In Chicago, for example, the murder rate nearly doubled between 2014 and 2016.
 Milwaukee and Louisville, Kentucky, saw comparable spikes.